Charles C. Rich: Personal life

 Rich was born in on August 21, 1809, in Campbell County, Kentucky, to Joseph Rich and Nancy O'Neal.
-As an adult he reached six feet, 4 inches in height, and was considered a tall man for the time period.
 Rich was baptized into the early Latter Day Saint church on April 1, 1832, after having been taught by Lyman Wight in 1831.

 In 1838, Rich married Sarah D. Pea, whom he had previously proposed to by letter, the two never having met.
 Rich followed the church's principle of plural marriage, taking six wives and fathering a total of 51 children.

 In 1863, Rich led a party of early Mormons to colonize parts of southeastern Idaho, which at the time was thought to be part of Utah Territory.
 The communities of Paris and Geneva, Idaho, as well as some other neighboring towns, were under his direction.